Wie is de Mol? (Dutch TV series) season 23: Episode 8 - Brandpunt

 Each candidate selects one of four sealed envelopes containing either €0, €1,000, €2,000 or an exemption.
 After a brief photography workshop, candidates undergo a two-hour game drive through the Botlierskop Private Game Reserve and must photograph the wildlife before compiling three of their photos to form a triptych at the end of the tour.
 Candidates then present their triptych to wildlife photographer Chris Fallows, who judges each candidate's work.
 The candidate who receives the highest score wins the ability to claim the contents of their own, or potentially another candidate's, envelope.

 Jurre received the highest score.
-He could then watch Daniel, Ranomi and Soy open their envelopes then decide whether to keep the contents of his envelopes or swap, based on their reactions to seeing the contents inside.
+He could then watch Daniël, Ranomi and Soy open their envelopes then decide whether to keep the contents of his envelopes or swap, based on their reactions to seeing the contents inside.
 Jurre decided to swap with Soy, who revealed he had the envelope with the exemption, meaning that Jurre claimed the exemption and no money was added to the pot.